-According to legend, a young woman from the town had the power to fly, and strange occult activities were held regularly in a cave near town.
+According to legend, a young woman from the town had the power to fly, and strange occult activities were held by women regularly in a cave and a meadow known as the “Akelarre” (translating as the “meadow of the he-goat” in Basque) near town.
+These macabre meetings were supposedly conducted and lead by a large billy goat which spoke and issued commands to the enraptured sabbath of witches who gathered.
 The truth of these myths cannot be proven, but in reality, these myths were powerful enough to scare the Spanish government into bringing the inquisition to the gate of Zugarramurdi.

 The Zugarramurdi Witch Museum also takes part in the annual celebration of the summer solstice held in the nearby caves.
 The town seems to have taken back its identity not by distancing itself from its historic tragedy, but by embracing its legacy, warts and all.